simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 need to do this? (this is an example where a SQL database is more flexible).
 One solution would be to create another stream where the origin is in the subject.

+There are times when the current point model does not fit very well -- for instance when sending a notification -- this is difficult to encode in an array of points.
+I think in these cases encoding the notification data as JSON probably makes more sense and this encoding should work much better.

+#### Can't send multiple points in a message

+In the past, it was common to send multiple points in a message for a node -- for instance when creating a node, or updating an array.
+However, with the `type` and `key` encoded in the subject this will no longer work.
+What is the implication for having separate messages?

+- will be more complex to create nodes
+- when updating an array/map in a node, it will not be updated all at once, but over the time it takes all the points to come into the client.
+- there is still value in arrays being encoded as points -- for instance a relay devices that contains two relays.
+However, for configuration are we better served by encoding the struct in a the data field as JSON and updating it as an atomic unit?

 ### UI Implications

 Because NATS and JetStream subjects overlap, the UI could